National Resource Center for Refugees, Immigrants, and Migrants

 - Technical Assistance: Provide direct support to state and local health departments through technical assistance requests

-- Health Education and Health Communications: Develop and disseminate linguistically and culturally appropriate health education and health communications resources for RIM communities
+- Health Education and Health Communications: Develop and disseminate linguistically and culturally relevant health education and health communications resources involving a rigorous translation process.

 Project Partners

-The University of Minnesota coordinates the NRC with expertise and support from several partners already working with communities and with demonstrated success in this field, including the International Rescue Committee, Migrant Clinicians Network, Minnesota Department of Health, National Association of County and City Health Officials, and IDEO.org.
+The University of Minnesota coordinates NRC-RIM with expertise and support from several partners already working with communities and with demonstrated success in this field, including the International Rescue Committee, Afghan Health Initiative, Migrant Clinicians Network, Minnesota Department of Health, National Association of County and City Health Officials, and IDEO.org.